Tel Megiddo: Middle Bronze I

+In mortuary contexts, in a dental calculus of individual MGD018 (c.
+1630–1550 BCE), at Tel Megiddo, turmeric and soybean proteins were found, which are South Asian products, suggesting he may have been a merchant or trader who "consumed foods seasoned with turmeric or prepared with soy oil in the Levant, in South Asia, or elsewhere," indicating the possible existence of an Indo-Mediterranean trade.
+Sesamum protein (sesame), another South Asian product, was found in individual MGD011 (c.
+1688–1535 BCE).

 Late Bronze Age

+Late Bronze age, as per radiocarbon datings in areas H and K of Tel Megiddo, began in the first half of the 16th century BCE (c.
+1585–1545 BCE).

+Late Bronze II – Egyptian period

 At the Battle of Megiddo the city was subjugated by Thutmose III (r.
 1479–1425 BCE), and became part of the Egyptian Empire.
-However, the city still prospered, and a massive and elaborate government palace was constructed in the Late Bronze Age.
+The city still prospered, and a massive and elaborate government palace was constructed in the Late Bronze Age.
+Thutmose III's campaign is attested in Stratum IX at Tel Megiddo, a well fortified site in Late Bronze Age I.

-In the Amarna Period (c.
-1353–1336 BCE), Megiddo was a vassalage of the Egyptian Empire.
+In the Amarna period (c.
+1353–1336 BCE), Megiddo was a vassal of the Egyptian Empire.
 The Amarna Letter E245 mentions local ruler Biridiya of Megiddo.
 Other contemporary rulers mentioned were Labaya of Shechem and Surata of Akka, nearby cities.
-This ruler is also mentioned in the corpus from the city of 'Kumidu', the Kamid al lawz.
-This indicates that there was relations between Megiddo and Kumidu.
+This ruler is mentioned in the corpus from the city of 'Kumidu', the Kamid al lawz.
+This indicates that there were relations between Megiddo and Kumidu.